Pakistan Navy: Ships: Surface combatants

 in 2004.
 She is now known as PNS Alamgir after a major refit and overhaul in 2010.

 PNS Larkana patrolling off the Karachi coast in 2009.
 She is the lead ship of the Larkana–class missile boats.

 The names of the commissioned warship and noncombat vessels of the Pakistan Navy are prefixed with the capital letters "PNS"— the Pakistan Navy Ship.
-The naming convention of the ship are selected by the Ministry of Defense, often honouring the important people or places in the history of Pakistan, and then commissioned by the President of Pakistan.
+The naming convention of the ship is selected by the Ministry of Defense, often honouring important people or places in the history of Pakistan, and then commissioned by the President of Pakistan.

-The Surface Fleet, established in 1947, is a pivotal component of the Navy with crucial role in maintaining the military balance with the Indian Navy in the Indian Ocean, taking part in multinational task forces to prevent seaborne terrorism and piracy.
+The Surface Fleet, established in 1947, is a pivotal component of the Navy with a crucial role in maintaining the military balance with the Indian Navy in the Indian Ocean, taking part in multinational task forces to prevent seaborne terrorism and piracy.